 - For a richer and creamier glaze, use heavy cream in place of the milk or water.

-- For a citrus glaze, substitute orange or lemon juice for the milk or water and vanilla and add about 1/2 teaspoon of finely grated zest.
+- For a citrus glaze, substitute orange or lemon juice for the milk and vanilla and add about 1/2 teaspoon of finely grated zest.

 - For a mocha glaze, mix in 2 teaspoons of instant coffee granules, 2 tablespoons of unsweetened cocoa powder, and 1 ounce of melted unsweetened baking chocolate.

 - For strawberry icing, puree or mash 1/4 cup of fresh or frozen sliced strawberries.
 Combine the melted butter and powdered sugar with the strawberry puree.
 Add 1/2 teaspoon of vanilla extract.
 Add more powdered sugar or some milk as needed for spreading or drizzling.